arielsalminen/vue-design-system/README.md

 ## Editing Documentation

 System’s components are documented based on the comments in your source code and readme files that live inside `/docs/`.
-Each `Element`, `Pattern` and `Template` should also include a custom block called `<docs/>`, which is used to provide an example of the markup.
+Each `Element`, `Pattern` and `Template` can also include a custom block called `<docs/>`, which is used to provide an example of the markup.
 Like this:

 ````html
 <docs>